Courses Taught

 Economics & Business Forecasting

-Economics & Business Forecasting covers the basics of forecasting as used in finance, economics, and business and helps students to develop a skill set that is adequate for their future careers.
+Economics & Business Forecasting covers the fundamentals of forecasting in finance, economics, and business, assisting students in developing a skill set suitable for their future careers.
 Topics include predictive regression, trend and seasonal modeling, autoregressive moving average, and multivariate models.

 Econometrics

-Econometrics covers three main areas of (1) probability that provides a foundation for modeling uncertainties, such as the uncertainties faced by financial investors, insurers, and individuals in everyday life, (2) statistics that provides techniques for interpreting data, such as what a marketing department might know about past consumer purchases, and (3) mean regression that is an area of statistics dedicated to estimating the relationships between two or more variables.
+Econometrics encompasses three main areas: (1) probability, which provides a foundation for modeling uncertainties faced by financial investors, insurers, and individuals in everyday life; (2) statistics, which offers techniques for interpreting data, such as insights a marketing department might gather about past consumer purchases; and (3) mean regression, an aspect of statistics dedicated to estimating relationships between two or more variables.

 Business Analytics II

-Business Analytics II focuses on a selection of models commonly used in business analytics, including regression analysis, forecasting models, and optimization methods.
-This class emphasizes cross-disciplinary business analytics applications and introduces complex, powerful and flexible methodologies for predictive analytics.
+Business Analytics II focuses on various models commonly employed in business analytics, such as regression analysis, forecasting models, and optimization techniques.
+This class highlights interdisciplinary business analytics applications and presents complex, robust, and adaptable methodologies for predictive analytics.

 Financial Derivatives

 Financial Derivatives is designed to introduce students to the theoretical and practical aspects of financial futures, options, and other derivatives.
-The course incorporates the mechanics of derivatives markets, types of available derivative investments, and an introduction to determination of derivative product values.
+The course covers the mechanics of derivatives markets, the various types of available derivative investments, and provides an introduction to the determination of derivative product values.

 Principles of Finance

 Principles of Finance is designed to introduce students from all business disciplines to finance.
-The course begins with a general overview and then goes into depth on concepts such as financial securities and techniques used in financial decision-making.
+The course begins with a general overview and then explores concepts such as financial securities and techniques used in financial decision-making in depth.
 Topics covered include the time value of money, debt and equity valuation, capital structure, cost of capital, raising and returning capital, and capital budgeting.

 Financial Institutions

-Financial Institutions focuses on the measurement and management of fundamental risks of banks.
-By the end of this course, students will be able to measure the interest rate and liquidity risks, and understand the benefits and pitfalls of securitization.
+Financial Institutions focuses on measuring and managing the fundamental risks faced by banks.
+By the end of this course, students will be able to assess interest rate and liquidity risks, as well as understand the benefits and drawbacks of securitization.

 Money and Capital Markets

 Money and Capital Markets is a comprehensive course designed to introduce the structure of capital markets.
-It begins with a general overview and then goes into depth on concepts such as financial securities and markets as well as techniques used in financial decision-making.
+It begins with a general overview and then explores concepts such as financial securities and markets, along with techniques used in financial decision-making.

 Economics of Personal Finance

-Economics of Personal Finance introduces many critical personal financial management topics to help students develop successful financial skills.
-The course is activity-based, with emphasis on students’ life as the basis for coursework.
+The Economics of Personal Finance introduces essential topics in personal financial management to help students build successful financial skills.
+The course is activity-based, emphasizing students’ lives as the foundation for their coursework.

 Money and Banking

 Money and Banking studies the theory and institutional features of the U.S. financial system.
-It explains the decision problems faced by investors, firms, intermediaries, and the central bank.
-This course shows how these players interact to determine interest rates and other asset prices as well as the allocation of funds.
+It explains the decision-making challenges faced by investors, firms, intermediaries, and the central bank.
+This course illustrates how these participants interact to determine interest rates and other asset prices, as well as the allocation of funds.

 Principles of Macroeconomics

 Principles of Macroeconomics is designed to introduce classic macroeconomic issues such as inflation, unemployment, interest rates, exchange rates, and budget deficits.
-The course will provide a unified framework to address these issues and study the impact of different policies, such as monetary and fiscal policies, on the aggregate behavior of individuals.
+The course will offer a unified framework for tackling these issues and examine the effects of various policies, including monetary and fiscal policies, on individuals’ overall behavior.

 Business Abroad: Greece

-Business Abroad provides an additional dimension of global learning to the BBA program for Junior and Senior level students by focusing on the unique problems faced by organizations engaging in international activities.
-Topics covered include, but are not limited to, the importance of understanding foreign economic, social, political, cultural, and regulatory environments; the mechanics of importing and exporting; joint ventures, franchising, and subsidiaries; and international dimensions of the functional areas of business.
+Business Abroad adds an essential global learning aspect to the BBA program for junior and senior students by concentrating on the unique challenges faced by organizations involved in international activities.
+Topics covered include, but are not limited to, understanding foreign economic, social, political, cultural, and regulatory environments; the mechanics of importing and exporting; joint ventures, franchising, and subsidiaries; as well as the international dimensions of various functional areas of business.